HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/index.md

 # Integration

 HCL People Service provides a seamless and adaptable experience within HCL Digital Experience (DX) platforms.
-People Service enables practitioners and developers with integration points, hooks, components, or interfaces to incorporate these services into user-facing applications effectively.
+People Service provides practitioners and developers with integration points, hooks, components, or interfaces to incorporate these services into user-facing applications effectively.

 This document provides an overview of how to integrate People Service into HCL DX.
-It outlines the entry points, approaches, and strategies for effectively incorporating the Business Card web component into existing DX environments and customization.
+It outlines the entry points, approaches, and strategies required to effectively incorporate the Business Card web component into existing DX environments and customization.

 - **[Business Card component](./business_card.md)**<br>
 Learn about the Business Card web component.